What Are Savings and Loans? History and Today

 Like other banks, Savings and Loans were prohibited by the Glass-Steagall Act from investing depositors' funds in the stock market and high-risk ventures to gain higher rates of return.
 The Clinton Administration repealed Glass-Steagall to allow U.S. banks to compete with more loosely-regulated international banks.
 This allowed banks to use FDIC-insured deposits to invest in risky derivatives.

 All went well until housing prices started falling in 2006.
 Just like in the Depression, homeowners began defaulting on their mortgages, and the entire derivatives market collapsed.
-For more, see 2008 Financial Crisis Timeline.
+The 2008 financial crisis timeline recounts the critical events that happened in the worst U.S. financial crisis since the Great Depression.

 Savings and Loans Today